getroomservice/automerge-simple-connection/README.md

 }
 ```

-An in-memory example might just be:
+An in-memory example of such a store might just be:

 ```ts
 import { AsyncDocStore } from "automerge-simple-connection";